 For mood disorders like depression and bipolar disorder, genes are an important risk factor.
 But your genes are certainly not your destiny.

 While we do know that genes affect risk of developing bipolar disorder, we don’t know which specific genes are important.
 It’s likely that many different genes can increase risk of bipolar disorder and different genes are important in different families.
-So there are no genetic tests that would tell you if your children are at higher or lower risk.
+So, there are no genetic tests that would tell you if your children are at higher or lower risk.

-It’s important to remember that help is available and recovery is possible.
+It’s important to remember that help is available, and recovery is possible.
 The choice to have children is a very personal one—related to many things other than mood disorders.
 I certainly wouldn’t advise someone living with bipolar disorder or depression never to have children.
-In the same way, I wouldn’t advise someone living with diabetes never to have children.
+In the same way, I wouldn’t advise someone living with diabetes or high cholesterol never to have children.
 But I would advise them: If you know your child is at higher risk of developing diabetes disease, you’ll want to watch more closely and pay extra attention to healthy diet and exercise.
 And if you know your child is at higher risk of developing a mood disorder, you’ll want to watch more closely and pay extra attention to healthy sleep and positive daily routines.

 About the Doc